tayler-id/crypto-trading-assistant/memory-bank/activeContext.md

 ## 1. Current Work Focus

-- Updating Memory Bank files to reflect the correction of market indicator property name in `executeTrade`.
+- Updating Memory Bank files to reflect the `time_in_force` fix for Alpaca orders.
 - Committing and pushing updated Memory Bank to GitHub.
 - Preparing to re-run the bot for testing.